Independent School District #30

 The Bartlesville Public School District (BPSD) envisions a learning community in which all students graduate with the academic and life skills needed to determine their own future.
 Our learning community has a culture rich in excellence - academics, athletics and fine arts - and is supportive of diversity.
 The BPSD offers a high-tech environment with teachers and students incorporating technology in their everyday learning experiences.
 All staff have quality opportunities to develop as professionals and are supported by the district leadership, parents and community.
 The district is recognized as a safe and healthy learning environment in which students and staff are valued and empowered, making Bartlesville a highly respected leader in education.

-Kris Zorn, currently teaching fourth grade students at Woodrow Wilson Elementary School, has been selected as the 2014 District Teacher of the Year.
+Kris Zorn, currently teaching fourth grade students at Woodrow Wilson Elementary School, is the 2014 District Teacher of the Year.
 Amy Hodges, who teaches fourth grade students at Hoover Elementary School, is the inaugural District Rising Star Teacher, an award given to an outstanding teacher with five years or less of teaching experience.
 Lesleigh Lynes, the library media specialist at the Mid-High, received the annual Kurt Schmoldt Teacher Appreciation Award.

 Bartlesville Mid-High School has been designated a National Blue Ribbon School by U.S. Secretary of Education Arne Duncan.
 The award, presented to only 286 schools nationwide for 2013, recognizes schools for overall academic excellence and progress in improving student achievement.